-Bonus: Safari World
+Bonus: Safari World in Bangkok

 Thailand is one of the best places in the world to go for up close and personal interactions with animals.
 One of the best destinations for nature and animal lovers is Safari World.
 In fact, it is so great that some people will travel just to see this attraction!
 There are multiple animal shows all day that focus on entertaining children.
 You can see them knowing that that these animals are well taken care of and loved by their handlers.

 Of course, there are also plenty of opportunities for photos (including one with an orangutan!) and another with a tiger cub sitting on your lap.
 It has all of the things that you’ve come to expect from a zoo-type atmosphere including restaurants that offer worldly cuisines and tons of souvenir shopping.

 No matter what, make sure to take advantage of all Bangkok has to offer.
 Your family will be able to enjoy things inside and outside that will make their vacation complete.